Page views: -

 When searching for the right provider of a private loan, it is essential to match the lender’s area of focus to the needs of the company.
-Different lenders specialise, e.g. by the size of the borrower, their sphere of business or the level of risk associated with the project to be funded.
+Different lenders specialise, for example, according to the size of the borrower, their sphere of business or the level of risk associated with the project to be funded.

-Raising funds through a private loan is an important strategic step that is not taken on a daily basis.
-However, it should still be carried out in the right way at the first attempt.
+Raising funds through a private loan is an important strategic step, not taken daily.
+However, it should still be executed in the right way at the first attempt.
 For most companies it would be uneconomical to employ experts specialising in capital markets and responsible in the company solely for this area.
 It is therefore advisable to hire outside advisers for the task.